risd-creative-programming/s14-creative-programming-projects/readme.md

      * Forking, cloning, and pull requests
      * Creating a new repository
 * __Homework (DUE February 24):__
+     * Create your personal class blog
-     * Create blog and add name and link to readme, submit a PR.
+     * Add name and link to class readme.md on git, submit a PR
      * In the first blog post include:
           * What is your project?
           * What are the technical requirements?
           * Where do you need most help?
-          * Timeline for the semester
+          * Proposed timeline for the semester